And His Mercy Is From Generation To Generation On Those Who Fear Him

 He Has Shown Might With His Arm, He Has Scattered The Proud In The Conceit Of Their Hearts

 The History of Salvation shows us that God’s mercy is still working and exceeds all human boundaries.
-Mother Alphonse Marie often experienced “the might of God’s arm”.
+Blessed Alphonse Marie often experienced “the might of God’s arm”.

 He Has Put Down The Mighty From Their Thrones, And Has Exalted The Lowly